|

 universe is not God.
 While God's sustaining power is necessary for its

+existence, it is distinct and separate from Him.
 These beliefs constitute one of Christianity's great intellectual strengths -

 its cosmology and philosophy of nature.
 Modern science was born and raised